-Low-level ventilation is provided under the front chest of drawers.
+Low-level ventilation is provided under the front chest of drawers, except in an L shape layout, where it can be found either in the nearside or offside bed box.
 The exact position can be identified via a cover used to prevent the ventilation from being obstructed.
 In order to clean the ventilator, remove the cover by undoing the two screws and clean using a small brush.
 It is essential that the cover is replaced once cleaning is complete.